 GalleryMonitor™ detector/sensors

-The most popular (and least expensive) detector is triggered either by vibration or magnet.
-It measures just 35mm x 54mm x 15mm.
-It is battery driven (lifetime upto five years).
-It is easy to install.
-It can be placed behind the frame of a painting, in or under a vase, in a display case or somewhere it would be hidden from sight.
+The most popular detector is triggered either by vibration (magnet option possible).
+It measures just 79x 39x 9 mm and is battery driven (lifetime upto five years).
+It is easy to install; it can be placed behind the frame of a painting, in or under a vase, in a display case or somewhere it would be hidden from sight.
 If the exhibit is touched or moved, the detector will send a wireless signal to the GalleryMonitor control unit (sensitivity adjustable).

 The system is extremely flexible.
 Once the Control Box is installed, the sensors can be moved around as one wishes.